 - Shelter – You can help your cat stay extra warm by adding an insulated space for them inside of your barn/outbuilding.
 Straw is a great material for bedding.
 This is a great link for creating your own cat shelter.

 - Food – High-calorie dry food will help cats generate the body heat they need to stay warm.
-Remember that barn cats cannot survive on mice alone and they should be fed daily.
+Remember that working cats cannot survive on mice alone and they should be fed daily.

 YVAS will provide you with a large carrier/airport crate to transport your new cat(s).
 These crates are large in size, so we recommend bringing a large vehicle like an SUV or a truck.
 We do ask that you return the crates to the shelter so we can reuse them for future animals.